 - (a) the capital return procedure was initially outlined to potential investors in the Prospectus and it was confirmed in the Information Memorandum.
-The Directors consider that Shareholders will have invested in the Company on the understanding that a series of capital returns would be proposed in the manner outlined in this Notice of Meeting and Explanatory Memorandum; - (b) the combination of the Capital Returns and payment of a dividend provides the Company with the opportunity to make available the benefits of franking credits on dividends generated from the operations of the Company to the extent that they are available without adding to the income tax liability of Australian resident shareholders receiving further cash from the Company.
+The Directors consider that Shareholders will have invested in the Company on the understanding that a series of capital returns would be proposed in the manner outlined in this Notice of Meeting and Explanatory Memorandum; - (b) the combination of the capital return and payment of a dividend provides the Company with the opportunity to make available the benefits of franking credits on dividends generated from the operations of the Company to the extent that they are available without adding to the income tax liability of Australian resident shareholders receiving further cash from the Company.

-Why you might vote against the Capital Returns
+Why you might vote against the Final Capital Return

-The Directors unanimously recommend that Shareholders vote in favour of the Capital Returns.
-However, some reasons why a Shareholder may choose to vote against the Resolutions approving the Capital Returns include the following:
+The Directors unanimously recommend that Shareholders vote in favour of the Final Capital Return.
+However, some reasons why a Shareholder may choose to vote against the Resolution approving the Final Capital Return include the following:

-a Shareholder may consider that the Company is more likely to generate a better financial return through reinvestment of funds realised on maturity of Debt Instruments than through direct investment by the Shareholder; and (b) Shareholders who are not Australian residents for tax purposes may not be able to take advantage of the franking credits to be provided by way of dividend or the benefit in the reduction in the CGT cost base resulting from a Capital Return.
+- (a) a Shareholder may consider that the Company is more likely to generate a better financial return through reinvestment of funds realised on maturity of Debt Instruments than through direct investment by the Shareholder; and - (b) Shareholders who are not Australian residents for tax purposes may not be able to take advantage of the franking credits to be provided by way of dividend or the benefit in the reduction in the CGT cost base resulting from the Final Capital Return.